istucesyt/DmgCreator/README.md

 # DmgCreator

 <img width="150" alt="DmgCreator_Logo" src="https://user-images.githubusercontent.com/108399865/236689341-c70da0e4-c99c-47f9-980d-8a070fbaf443.png">
-Créez des images disques en quelques clics avec DmgCreator.
-C'est aussi simple que cela.
+Create image disks (.dmg) with DmgCreator.
+It's as simple as that!

-**Le répertoire est en cours de mise à jour.
-Veuillez m'excuser pour la gêne occasionnée...**
+**The repo is going through some new changes.
+Sorry for the inconvenience...**

-## ☕️ À propos
+## ☕️ About DmgCreator
-DmgCreator est un freeware vous permettant de créer une image disque (.dmg) en quelques clics.
-Aucune connaissance requise, votre Mac effectue tout le processus de création à votre place.
+DmgCreator is a free app for Mac that allows you to to create disk images (.dmg) in just a few clicks.
+No knowledge of how to code is required, as your Mac does it for you.

-## 🚀 Prérequis
+## 🚀 Requirements
-L'application nécessite un Mac sous macOS X 10.6 ou ultérieur.
-Celle-ci est compatible avec Apple Silicon.
+This application requires macOS X 10.6 or later.
+It's also compatible with Apple Silicon.
-Vous aurez besoin de 3 Mo d'espace disque libre sur votre Mac.
+You'll also need at least 3MB of free disk space on your Mac.

-👉 Le paquet étant signé localement, l'ouverture de l'application sera bloquée sur certains Mac, dont les Mac à puce Apple Silicon.
-Suivez la manipulation conseillée par Apple pour lancer le logiciel : https://support.apple.com/fr-fr/guide/mac-help/mh40616/13.0/mac/13.0
+👉 As this app is locally signed, opening it will be blocked on some Macs, including Macs with Apple Silicon processors.
+Follow this guide recommended by Apple to launch the software: https://support.apple.com/en-us/guide/mac-help/mh40616/13.0/mac/13.0

-## 📖 Mode d'emploi
+## 📖 How to use DmgCreator
-**Le mode d'emploi est en cours de mise à jour.
-Veuillez m'excuser pour la gêne occasionnée...**
+**The instructions are being worked on.
+I apologize for any inconvenience...**

-## ✉️ Restez informé...
+## ✉️ Staying updated with DmgCreator...
-...en rejoignant le serveur Discord d'iStuces : https://tinyurl.com/iStuces-Discord
+You can join @istuces23's Discord : https://tinyurl.com/iStuces-Discord

-...en vous abonnant à la chaine YouTube @istuces23 : https://youtube.com/@istuces23
+...or, subscribe to @istuces23's YouTube channel! : https://youtube.com/@istuces23